The Asian Private Equity & Venture Capital Awards 2024

 JS Global (CDH Investments)

-CDH Investments completed its exit from China-based household appliances manufacturer JS Global in August 2024, ending a 17-year journey that included significant global expansion.
-The private equity firm invested in Joyoung in 2007 and then partnered with the company in the acquisition of US-based SharkNinja in 2017.
-The parent company rebranded as JS Global and listed in Hong Kong in 2019.
-CDH subsequently engineered a spinout of SharkNinja, resulting in a US listing last year.
-The private equity firm made gradual realisations from both with proceeds exceeding USD 900m.
+CDH Investments completed its exit from China-based household appliances manufacturer JS Global in August 2024, ending a 17-year journey.
+It invested in Joyoung in 2007 and then partnered with the company’s major shareholder in the acquisition of US-based SharkNinja in 2017.
+A restructuring in 2019, led by CDH, resulted in the establishment of JS Global as controller of SharkNinja and Joyoung.
+The business went public in Hong Kong, while SharkNinja subsequently spun out and listed in the US.
+CDH made gradual realisations from both with proceeds exceeding USD 900m.
 The investment generated a 3.5x money multiple and a 39% IRR.

 McDonald’s China (Carlyle)